 - 6. Click on the timeline to select a time with video recordings.
-You can scroll the mouse to zoom in and out on the timeline. - Blue areas represent videos recorded in round-the-clock mode. - Orange areas represent motion and other alarm events.
+You can scroll the mouse to zoom in and out on the timeline. - Blue areas: videos recorded in round-the-clock mode. - Red areas: motion and other alarm events. - Orange areas: Audio data available.